r44594/Project_Weather_Mcp/readme.md

 Answer
 ```

-The host collects all tools from every connected MCP server, exposes them to the model, and automatically dispatches tool calls to the correct server.
-The model never needs to know which server owns which tool.
+The host collects the full set of tools exposed by every connected MCP server and presents them to the model as a unified toolkit.
+When the model selects a tool, the host transparently dispatches the call to the server that owns it.
+The model itself has no awareness of which server implements which capability — this separation keeps the reasoning layer decoupled from the data-access layer and makes the system straightforward to extend.

 ---